kevonc/kevoncheung.com/content/articles/20130326-customer-development-singapore.md

 ---
-title: "I was doing customer development in Singapore"
+title: I was doing customer development in Singapore
-date: "2013-03-26"
+date: '2013-03-26'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: customer-development-singapore
-slug: "customer-development-singapore"
+topic: entrepreneurship
 ---

 For the last six days, I traveled to one of the most exciting cities with curiosity and excitement.
 I used to live there for two whole years when I was two years old, and there wasn’t a tiny bit of memory left in my head.
 That’s why I was extremely excited to be back in Singapore all by myself, just adventure and exploration in front of me.